bartkozlo/Zad-4/README.md

 # landing page

-A simple landing page using html, css and Bootstrap grid.
+A simple landing page using html, scss and Bootstrap grid.

 ## How to use